Stock market today: Asian shares are mostly higher after another set of Wall St records

 BANGKOK (AP) — Asian shares were mostly higher Friday in quiet holiday trading, with markets closed in Hong Kong, Sydney, Singapore and India, among other places.

-Many financial markets are closed on Friday for Good Friday.
+Many world financial markets were closed on Friday for Good Friday.
 In India, markets were closed for the Holi holiday.

 On Thursday, the S&P 500 added 0.1%, to its all-time high set a day before and closed at 5,254.35.
 It gained 10.2% in the first quarter.